 - The content of the course is divided into two blocs.
-The first one concentrate more on tax policy, the second one deals with public finance sustainability issues.
-Indicative breakdown of topics: 1) Introduction to the course, revision of previous knowledge
+The first one concentrates more on tax policy, the second one deals with public finance sustainability issues.
+An indicative breakdown of topics: 1) Introduction to the course, revision of previous knowledge

 - 2) Tax incidence and equity – measurement and interpretation

-- 3) Supply side of the economy and taxation
+- 3) The supply side of the economy and taxation

 - 4) Current tax policy, its issues and future prospects in the Czech Republic